JordanSpencerWu/old-website/_posts/blog/2016/2016-08-08-my-react-router-notes.markdown

   ), document.getElementById('app'));
 {% endhighlight %}

-Now that we have a `IndexRoute` for our parent `Route` component's path.
+Now we have a `IndexRoute` for our parent `Route` component's path.
 We need a way to get to this `IndexRoute`, that's where the `IndexLink` comes in!
 There are two ways to use this component.

 {% highlight javascript %}
   // import the IndexLink component